Skip to main content Accessibility information

 This exciting project is designed for students in Year 12 and will take place at Plymouth Marjon University.

-We’ll run pre-UCAS workshops on student finance and personal statement writing, so that students are prepared should they wish to apply to Higher Education.
+We will run pre-UCAS workshops on student finance and personal statement writing, so that you are prepared should you wish to apply to Higher Education.
+There will also be the opportunity to learn valuable research and referencing skills to help learning and retention and build readiness for study beyond Sixth Form.

-Please email us if you have any questions on visitus@marjon.ac.uk and find out more on our Summer School page.
+Please email us if you have any questions - outreachevents@marjon.ac.uk

 Workshops